Financial Aid - Continuing Education Students

-Continuing education students may apply for federal financial aid, including federal Direct Unsubsidized Loans, by completing the Free Application for Federal Student Aid (FAFSA).
+Continuing education students may apply for federal financial aid, including federal Direct Subsidized and Unsubsidized Loans, by completing the Free Application for Federal Student Aid (FAFSA).

 - The FAFSA must be filed for each academic year (July 1 to June 30).

 - Salve Regina's school code is 003411.

 - You must sign the FAFSA electronically using the FSA ID you create through the Department of Education website.
 Learn how to create an FSA ID.

 To be eligible for financial aid at Salve Regina, continuing education students must: